Macroger/BitBurner-External-Editor-Sync-Plugin/README.md

 npm run dev
 ```

 Launch Bitburner and your scripts will sync automatically.
+Status updates regarding file syncing will be provided in the terminal.

 **Windows users:**
 You can instead use the included `Start-Bitburner-With-Sync.bat` script to launch *both* Bitburner (via Steam) and the sync server automatically (details below).